nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

     as the SynapseCollection.

-    For :ref:`spatially distributed <topo_changes>` sources and targets, you can access the distance between the source, target pair by calling `distance` on your SynapseCollection.
+    For :ref:`spatially distributed <topo_changes>` sources and targets, you can access the distance between the source-target pairs by calling `distance` on your SynapseCollection.

     >>>  synColl.distance
          (0.47140452079103173,